Mu-L/ebook2audiobook/README.md

    - **Windows**
      ```bash
-     ebook2audiobook.cmd  # Run launch script or double click on it
+     ebook2audiobook.cmd
      ```
+     or
+     Double click `ebook2audiobook.cmd`

      <i>Note for Windows users: scoop is installed to install missing programs without administrator privileges.</i>

-   - **Windows Launcher**
-     Double click `ebook2audiobook.cmd`

 1. **Open the Web App**: Click the URL provided in the terminal to access the web app and convert eBooks. `http://localhost:7860/`
 2. **For Public Link**: